ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 *If you have loaded the `scaffold.fa.masked` sequence in the previous section, you will only have the `scaffold_repmask.gff` track.
 Plase load again the files `Fst.bedgraph`, `rnaseq.bam` and `chicken.gff`.*

 **QB2.6:** Can you find an augustus predicition that is the same or very similar to the chicken lift-over?
 Write its name ("gXX").
-(The chicken lift-over has UTR information, but Augustus has not predicted them in the way we have run it.
-Search similar predicitions based only on coding sequence).
+(The chicken lift-over has UTR information, but AUGUSTUS has not predicted them in the way we have run it.
+Search similar predictions based only on coding sequence).

 **QB2.7:** Go to position 7,460 kbp.
 Augustus has predicted gene g149 as a merge of the chicken genes ENSGALT00000001245 and ENSGALT00000001289.
 Based on the RNA-seq evidence, which gene structure do you think is right?